|

 and family conversations in later years seldom touched on the events

+or mentioned details of treatment.
 From what can be pieced together based on letters and sketchy later explanations,

 problems began to emerge in late 1943, apparently associated with fevers,